newhouse10086/ViT-CNN-crossview/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.7 or higher
-- CUDA 11.8 or higher (for GPU support)
+- CUDA 10.2 or higher (for GPU support)
-- 16GB+ RAM recommended
+- 8GB+ RAM recommended
-- 8GB+ GPU memory recommended
+- 4GB+ GPU memory recommended
+- NetworkX for community detection
+- scikit-learn for PCA operations

 ### Using Conda (Recommended)